J. K. Simmons: Film and television

 Simmons starred in several films produced or directed by his friend Jason Reitman, including Thank You for Smoking, Juno, Up in the Air, and Jennifer's Body.
 In 2013, he had a small role as Mr. Jervis in Reitman's film Labor Day.
 He voices Tenzin, an Airbending master and the son of Aang and Katara, in the 2012 Nickelodeon series The Legend of Korra, the sequel series to the 2005 Nickelodeon series Avatar: The Last Airbender.
 He starred as blind lawyer "Mel Fisher" in Growing Up Fisher.
 From 2015 to 2016, he voiced the scientist Stanford Pines on the Disney XD animated series Gravity Falls for the second season.

 In the 2014 drama film Whiplash, Simmons played Terence Fletcher, an intensely demanding and abusive bandleader at the fictional Shaffer Conservatory of Music, who bullies and cajoles his student, Andrew Neiman (Miles Teller).
 The wide acclaim for Simmons's performance included winning an Academy Award for Best Supporting Actor.
 Rolling Stone said "Beat the drums for an Oscar for Simmons."
 Richard Roeper of the Chicago Sun-Times said "Simmons delivers one of the most memorable performances of the year."
 Entertainment Weekly summed up the reaction by saying Simmons's performance "has been universally praised" and that he was "a leading contender for Best Supporting Actor."
 On January 11, 2015, Simmons won the Golden Globe Award for Best Supporting Actor – Motion Picture, and he went on to win the Academy Award for Best Supporting Actor on February 22, 2015.

 In January 2015, Simmons was cast in a leading role in the film Kong: Skull Island, though he and Michael Keaton later exited the film.
 Simmons performed a substantial number of voice-over roles alongside his live action work.
 Several of these have arisen from his J. Jonah Jameson character in Raimi's Spider-Man films, including voices of two newspaper editors in episodes of the eighteenth season of The Simpsons.
 While unnamed, these characters are clearly meant to emulate Jameson (one, bearing Jameson's appearance, demands "pictures of Spider-Man," then once reminded he works at a poetry journal, demands "poems about Spider-Man").
 Likewise, Simmons voiced an editor-in-chief of a newspaper (with Jameson's appearance and mannerisms) for a 2013 episode of The Hub's Pound Puppies.
 In 2015, he appeared as the German expatriate Sebastian in the Greek drama film Worlds Apart.
-In 2016, Simmons voiced characters in two animated films, voicing the antagonist Kai in Kung Fu Panda 3 and Mayor Lionheart in Zootopia.

 Simmons reprised his role as the voice of J. Jonah Jameson in the animated series The Avengers: Earth's Mightiest Heroes, Ultimate Spider-Man, Avengers Assemble, and Hulk and the Agents of S.M.A.S.H.
 In friend Reitman's film Young Adult, he voiced the protagonist's boss, via a series of voicemails.
 He also provided the voice of General Wade Eiling in Justice League Unlimited.
 He recorded an audiobook for Tom Clancy's Net Force: Point of Impact.